Your right to privacy

 If you give us your Tax File Number (TFN), we have an obligation to keep that information secure.
 Due to the sensitivity we place on TFNs and the legal restraints on their use and disclosure, if you lose your TFN we will not be able to provide it to you.
 In these circumstances you will have to ask the Australian Taxation Office for a copy of it.
 We can only provide TFNs under strict conditions as authorised or required by law.
 In limited circumstances, the Australian Taxation Commissioner can be required by law to provide your TFN to us.

 Data matching use of Tax File Numbers

-The department is authorised to use TFN to facilitate the administration of social security, student assistance, youth allowance, child support and data-matching law.
+We are authorised to use TFN to facilitate the administration of social security, student assistance, youth allowance, child support and data matching law.
 This can include using data to check the entitlements of people applying for services and payments.
 The Data-matching Program (Assistance and Tax) Act 1990 authorises certain agencies to compare the personal information they hold, including the TFNs of an individual, to ensure that tax, pensions and other payments are being paid correctly.

 Collection of information

 When we collect your personal information it must be reasonably necessary for, or directly related to, one or more of our functions or activities.